Charlie Blackmon Player Props: Rockies vs. Mariners

 Charlie Blackmon At The Plate

-- In three games this season, Blackmon has picked up an RBI, with more than one RBI once.
+- In three games this year, Blackmon has picked up an RBI, with more than one RBI once.

-- In five of 12 games this season, he has scored, including multiple runs once.
+- In six of 13 games this year, he has scored, including multiple runs once.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.